Medical Master's Program FAQs

 No, we cannot promise that you will be accepted at our medical school.
 However, in the last five (5) years of the program, approximately 90 percent of all graduates have been accepted into a medical school.

-Below is a list of some of the MD and DO schools our graduates have been accepted to:
+Below is a list of some of the MD and DO schools our students have been accepted to:

-- Eastern Virginia Medical School, Royal College of Surgeons in Ireland, Virginia Commonwealth University, University of Virginia, University of North Carolina, University of Tennessee, Virginia Tech, Carilion School of Medicine, University of Oregon, University of Cincinnati, State University of New York, George Washington University, Uniformed Services Medical School, East Tennessee School of Medicine, Wake Forest School of Medicine, Edward Via School of Osteopathic Medicine, Meharry School of Medicine, Marshall University, University of New Jersey Osteopathic Medicine, University of California San Francisco, Jefferson Medical College -Thomas Jefferson University, Medical College of Virginia, University of Indiana, Albany Medical College, Stony Brook University School of Medicine, Tufts University, Penn State College of Medicine, Touro College of Osteopathic Medicine California, Utah State University, Campbell University School of Osteopathic Medicine, Rutgers Robert Wood Johnson Medical School and University, Western University College of Osteopathic Medicine, University of Nevada School of Medicine, West Virginia School of Medicine, and Tulane University School of Medicine.
+Eastern Virginia Medical School, Royal College of Surgeons in Ireland, Virginia Commonwealth University, University of Virginia, University of North Carolina, University of Tennessee, Virginia Tech Carilion School of Medicine, University of Oregon, University of Cincinnati, State University of New York, George Washington University, Uniformed Services Medical School, East Tennessee School of Medicine, Wake Forest School of Medicine, Edward Via College of Osteopathic Medicine, Meharry School of Medicine, Marshall University, University of New Jersey Osteopathic Medicine, University of California San Francisco, Jefferson Medical College -Thomas Jefferson University, Medical College of Virginia, University of Indiana, Albany Medical College, Stony Brook University School of Medicine, Tufts University, Penn State College of Medicine, Touro College of Osteopathic Medicine California, University of Utah School of Medicine, Campbell University School of Osteopathic Medicine, Rutgers Robert Wood Johnson Medical School and University, Western University College of Osteopathic Medicine, University of Nevada School of Medicine, West Virginia School of Medicine, and Tulane University School of Medicine.

 Is the June 1 deadline a definite due date or will you accept applications after that date?